Eroica-cpp/PHP-notes/README.md

 PHP notes
 ==============
 This repo contains codes and materials that I use to learn PHP.
-Simple demo will be show.
+Simple demos will be show.

 Reference
 --------------